Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: Summary and Future Directions

 \section{Summary and Future Directions}

 In this work, we considered a modulo ADC system in which the output samples are associated with a 1-bit folding information signal $c[n]$.
-The unfolded samples are obtained using the sliding DFT-based recovery scheme described in Section \ref{subsection:signal_recovery}.
-The advantage of our proposed unfolding scheme over existing Fourier-based recovery algorithms for modulo sampling is the significant reduction in the length of the observation window.
-This reduction in the observation time has a positive impact in the algorithm's computational complexity.
-We also provide sufficient conditions on the oversampling factor and ADC resolution to attain a certain MSE performance guarantee.
-When these sufficient conditions are met, the MSE performance of the modulo ADC which uses our proposed recovery method is better compared to that of conventional ADCs.
-Moreover, we also showed that spectral leakage affects the asymptotic MSE growth rate of our sliding DFT recovery method.
+Unfolded samples were obtained using the STFT-based recovery scheme described in Section \ref{subsection:signal_recovery}.
+The advantage of our proposed recovery scheme over existing Fourier-based recovery algorithms for modulo sampling is the significant reduction in the observation window length.
+This reduction in observation time reduces the computational complexity of the algorithm.
+We also provided sufficient conditions for the oversampling factor and ADC resolution to guarantee a certain MSE performance.
+When these sufficient conditions are met, the MSE performance of the modulo ADC that uses our proposed recovery method is better than that of the conventional ADCs.
+Moreover, we demonstrated that spectral leakage affects the asymptotic MSE growth rate of our STFT-based recovery method.
 These theoretical results are substantiated by the numerical experiments conducted in Section \ref{section:numerical_results}.
-Under the same modulo threshold setting and $b = 4,5$, the proposed sliding DFT recovery method also outperformed the HoD-based recovery at low values of the oversampling factor.
+Under the same modulo threshold setting and $b = 4,5$, the proposed STFT-based recovery method outperforms the HoD-based recovery method at low oversampling factor values.
+These findings help connect classical sampling theory with modulo quantization frameworks and point to new directions for designing low-resolution front ends with established performance guarantees.